Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 Summary: In this write-up, we will talk about what happens when we need to choose between Microsoft 365 single tenant vs multi tenant.
 In addition, it can be a confusing task.
 Besides, if you decide to choose multiple tenants over single tenants for your organization.
 On top of that, it will be the wrong choice as it comes with some limitations for the end-user experience.

-So, in this article, we clarify the differences and architecture of the tenants, but before we start from the main topic.
+So, in this article, we clarify the differences of the tenants, but before we start from the main topic.
 Let’s start the article with the meaning of the tenants.

 Explanation of Tenant in Microsoft 365 Single Tenant vs Multi Tenant